Supervised Attendance Orders

 What happens if I fail to follow these conditions?

 If you fail to meet any of the above conditions the Social Work Officer has the power to return your Order to court.
-If this happens, and the court is satisfied that you have failed to meet any of the conditions that have been set it can revoke the Supervised Attendance Order and impose a period of imprisonment.
-It is also open to the court to let the Order run and vary the number of hours you were originally ordered to work.
+If this happens, and the court is satisfied that you have failed to meet any of the conditions that have been set it can revoke the Supervised Attendance Order and impose a period of imprisonment, or an altered Order with an increased number of hours.